jmatth/LinkTheDots/README.md

 2. Performs whatever special checks and actions you require.

-Create a directory in the root of your dotfiles repo called `.link_ext` and place/commit your script there.
+If you installed LTD by committing it directly to your dotfiles, create a directory in the root of your repo called `link_ext`.
+If you installed via a submodule, then this directory should already exist there.
+Place/commit your script there.
 Then the next time you run `./link.sh` your script will be executed before any linking takes place, and any files matching the patterns you have added to `link_ignore` will be...well, ignored.

 Also, please keep in mind that files are ignored based on [regular expressions](http://en.wikipedia.org/wiki/Regular_expression).
 So if